St Mary's Catholic High School, Chesterfield: Extracurricular activities and school trips

-School status and media appearances
+School status

 St. Mary's is a DfES designated Language College and Academy.

 St Mary's performance is considerably higher than the local and national average, and was recognised as "particularly successful" by Ofsted in 1993–4 and 1997–8.
 It was then rated as 'Outstanding' in October 2012.

 The school has no specific geographical catchment area (like other schools in the area) and so can choose pupils from church parishes in Chesterfield, though all Catholic applicants are generally accepted regardless of academic ability.